sezanzeb/input-remapper/README.md

 - [x] creating presets per device
 - [x] renaming presets
 - [x] show a list for mappings `[keycode -> target]`
+- [x] make that list extend itself automatically
 - [x] read keycodes with evdev
-- [x] make that list extend itself automatically
+- [x] inject the mapping
-- [x] load that file with `setxkbmap` on button press
 - [x] keep the system defaults for unmapped buttons
 - [x] button to stop mapping and using system defaults
 - [x] highlight changes and alert before discarding unsaved changes
+- [ ] automatically load presets on login for plugged in devices
-- [ ] automatically load the preset when the mouse connects
+- [ ] automatically load presets when devices get plugged in after login
 - [x] ask for administrator permissions using polkit
 - [x] make sure it works on wayland
 - [ ] add to the AUR, provide .deb and .appimage files